paolij/GSEMOR-Metagenomics-Tutorial/README.md

 # UF Genomic Workshop
 # Metagenomic Classification Tutorial
 # Julia Paoli

-**Background**
+### **Background**

 In this section on metagenomics for pathogen identification, we will investigate the viral and bacterial species present in sequencing data.
-This is an important initial step in an outbreak scenario or research study to identify and characterize which pathogens are present in your samples.
+This is an important initial step in an outbreak scenario to identify and characterize which pathogens are present in your samples.

-The data we will analyze comes from a surveillance study of ticks from Mongolia.
+The data we will analyze comes from a surveillance study of ticks collected in Mongolia.
 We collected *I. persulcatus* ticks (n = 1300) in May 2020.
 Viral RNA was extracted from cell cultures, converted to cDNA, and library prepped.
 We conducted whole-genome shotgun sequencing on the Illumina iSeq100 platform.
 To read more about this study the paper is [here](https://www.mdpi.com/2076-0817/13/12/1086).

 We will be submitting jobs to the HPG server using SLURM job scripts.
 For more information on submitting jobs check out this [website](https://help.rc.ufl.edu/doc/HPG_Scheduling).
 For good computing practices using HPG check [here](https://help.rc.ufl.edu/doc/HPG_Computation).

 ⚠️ Warning: Ensure you are not running analyses on login nodes.

-**Kraken Metagenomic Pipeline**
+### **Kraken Metagenomic Pipeline**

 First, we will use the Kraken suite to classify, quantify, and visualize our metagenomic dataset following the steps outlined in [this paper](https://www.nature.com/articles/s41596-022-00738-y).

 1. Taxonomic classificiation: Kraken2
 2. Abundance Calculation: Bracken
-3. Microbiome visualization: KrakenTools and Pavian
+3. Microbiome visualization: KrakenTools

 Let's get started!

-1. **Connect to HiPerGator (HPG) server to run analysis**
+1. **Connect to HiPerGator (HPG) server to run analyses**

     Navigate to your preferred terminal and enter the following code: